particle-iot/device-os/README.md

 Uncomment the following line in platform_config.h to enable DFU based marvin build "#define DFU_BUILD_ENABLE"

-Build marvin project
+10. Build marvin project using Eclipse

+11. To build the project using command line option, cd to the "build" folder and run make.

-Make sure the board is first flashed with the usb-dfu.hex file in the "usb-dfu" project using JTAG
+12. Make sure the board is first flashed with the usb-dfu.hex file in the "usb-dfu" project using JTAG

-Enter DFU mode by keeping the BUTTON pressed for > 1sec
+13. Enter DFU mode by keeping the BUTTON pressed for > 1sec

-Install open-source "dfu-util" on Windows, MAC or Linux by following the link below: http://dfu-util.gnumonks.org/index.html
+14. Install open-source "dfu-util" on Windows, MAC or Linux by following the link below: http://dfu-util.gnumonks.org/index.html

-Add "dfu-util" related bin files to PATH environment variable
+15. Add "dfu-util" related bin files to PATH environment variable

-List the currently attached DFU capable USB devices by running the following command on host: dfu-util -l
+16. List the currently attached DFU capable USB devices by running the following command on host: dfu-util -l

-The STM32 boards in usb-dfu mode should be listed as follows:
+17. The STM32 boards in usb-dfu mode should be listed as follows:
 Found DFU: [0483:df11] devnum=0, cfg=1, intf=0, alt=0, name="@Internal Flash  /0x08000000/12*001Ka,116*001Kg"
 Found DFU: [0483:df11] devnum=0, cfg=1, intf=0, alt=1, name="@SPI Flash : SST25x/0x00000000/512*04Kg"

-cd to the marvin/Debug folder and type the below command to program the marvin application using dfu-util: dfu-util -d 0483:df11 -a 0 -s 0x0800A000:leave -D marvin.bin
+18. cd to the marvin/Debug folder and type the below command to program the marvin application using dfu-util: dfu-util -d 0483:df11 -a 0 -s 0x0800A000:leave -D marvin.bin

-To Enter Smart Config Mode, press the BUT once.
+19. To Enter Smart Config Mode, press the BUT once.
 Both the LED should start toggling.
 Run the Smart Config App on an iPhone/itouch/Android device.
 Enter the following information: